AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/deployment/configurations/aem-hosts.md

 #### React component

-The React component imports the `REACT_APP_AEM_HOST` environment variable, and prefixes the image `_path` value, to provide a fully resolvable image URL.
+The React component imports the `REACT_APP_AEM_HOST` environment variable, and prefixes the image `_dynamicUrl` value, to provide a fully resolvable image URL.

 This same `REACT_APP_AEM_HOST` environment variable is used to initialize the AEM Headless client used by `useAdventureByPath(..)` custom useEffect hook used to fetch the GraphQL data from AEM.
 Using the same variable to construct the GraphQL API request as the image URL, ensure that the React app interacts with the same AEM service for both use cases.